 Aristarchus also figured out that the sun had to be a lot bigger than either the earth or the moon, and that the stars must be much, much farther away than the moon or the sun.
 Even though Aristarchus was right, though, most scientists thought he must be wrong – how could the stars really be that far away?
 It just seemed unlikely.

 Astronomy in China

 Meanwhile in the Mediterranean, astronomers were still debating this whole question.
+Roman astronomers named the planets using the old Mesopotamian system.
+And they followed some of the old Mesopotamian ideas.
 The Roman-Egyptian astronomer Ptolemy, for example, still thought that the sun and stars went around the earth.
 But other Roman astronomers thought Aristarchus might be right.

-But Arya Bhata followed Ptolemy in thinking that the earth was at the center of the universe and the moon and the planets, the sun and the stars all moved around the sky.
+But Arya Bhata followed Ptolemy and the Mesopotamians in thinking that the earth was at the center of the universe and the moon and the planets, the sun and the stars all moved around the sky.